mynewsdesk/chefup/README.md

     curl -L https://github.com/janne/chefup/tarball|tar xz

-And run chefup (probably you want an alias for this)
+And run chefup (possibly you want it in your PATH)

     cd ~/chefup && bin/chefup